Eschatology is a Christian term that means the study of the end of history

 earth will die.
 God's anger, hatred, and wrath are poured out over mankind and the earth at this time.
 A series of

-violent events as prophesied in Daniel 9, Matthew 24, and Revelation 4-19 will occur.
+violent events are predicted in Daniel 9, Matthew 24, and Revelation 4-19.

-event when Christ will descend from the heavens.
-Conservative
+event when Christ will descend from the heavens towards the Earth.
+Many conservative

 Protestants believe that faithful "born again" Christians who have